abrahamof2016/abrahamof2016/README.md

-# Hello, I am Abreham
+# Hello, I am Abraham
 <!-- TO DO: add more details about me later -->

 ## I am happy to see you here!

-Software Engineer | Backend Developer with a knowledge of FrontEnd | Computer Engineer
+FullStack Software Engineer| Computer Engineer

----
-> Finding my path in life is my goal in life.